 ||Performed by the employee of the organization to prevent real-time hacking.

 The first worm program was written in 1986 by a software programmer.
 The worm program was used to shut down the systems which are connected to the internet.
 Also in 1994, two groups were arrested for illegal access of 100 computers and bank accounts.

-This cyber security tutorial is designed with a similar perspective facilitating a large number of people, business groups and IT organizations to help and create awareness about hacking and benefits of cybersecurity for the organizations to prevent any loss in business.
+This cyber security tutorial is designed with a similar perspective facilitating a large number of people, business groups, and IT organizations to help and create awareness about hacking and the benefits of cybersecurity for the organizations to prevent any loss in business.

 Intellipaat’s Ethical hacking tutorial is a complete learning package that lists its top features and helps you know better about ethical hacking and cybersecurity to prevent hacking and improve an organization’s security performance.
 This tutorial will help you to learn about various techniques and tools used for ethically penetrating the organization and protecting the infrastructure.

 Preparing for job interviews?
 Have a look at our blog on Cyber Security interview questions and crack your job interview!

 You have read in detail about Cyber Security and its fields like Ethical Hacking.
 Now, let’s take a look at some of the applications of Cyber Security used in our daily lives.